Oral Health during Pregnancyby Dr. Harmanpreet Kaur | July 26, 2017

 The oral health is very important in part of everyone life but it is more emphasized when you are pregnant.
 Majority of pregnant women have oral health problem including bleeding in gums and tooth ache.
 In order to avoid risk to both the child and mother, it is important to see your dentist.
 Following are the most common oral conditions during pregnancy.

 - Bleeding.
 During pregnancy, your gums become sore.
 The gums are tender and start bleeding.
 Dr Harmanpreet Kaur from Dental Designer, North Plainfield NJ suggests you make a dental appointment with your dentist immediately without being afraid of dental treatment.
 Treatment of gingivitis by a dentist is considered safe.
 Your dentist will guide you about how to safely maintain oral hygiene by teaching you special brushing techniques.

 - Tooth Erosion.
 Morning sickness during pregnancy can lead to extreme vomiting.
-Higher acids in the vomit are the biggest reason for erosion of tooth enamel.
+Higher acids in the vomit are the biggest reason for the erosion of tooth enamel.
 Brushing your teeth immediately after vomiting makes the tooth erosion only worse.
 Rinsing your mouth with water will help reduced acidity and prevent dental erosion.

 Don’t be afraid of dental check-up during pregnancy.
 Make dentist your friend for a healthy child.
 Managing your oral health is your responsibility and Dr. Kaur recommends you visit your dentist at least twice during pregnancy.10 Reasons Why You May Suffer From Tooth Pain